-All programmes, workshops and services are bespoke, available online / offline and designed to deliver value and impact.
-If you'd like to discuss your people-needs, please contact firstname.lastname@example.org and we'll set up a time to talk.
+All programmes, workshops and services are bespoke, available online and designed to deliver value and impact.
+We also offer white-label training and If you'd like to discuss your people-needs, please contact email@example.com and we'll set up a time to talk.

 Brandable & Co. (collectively referred to as "we", “us” or "our" in this policy) respects your privacy and is committed to protecting your personal data.
 We are dedicated to being transparent about what data we collect about you and how we use it.

 This policy aims to provide you with information about how we collect and process your data.
 This includes what personal data we collect, how we use your data, how we ensure your privacy is maintained and your legal rights relating to your personal data.

 Personal data, or personal information, means any information about an individual from which that person can be identified.

 We may collect the following information about you:

 - Identity Data: title, first name, last name, age/date of birth and gender;

 - Contact Data: your contact details, postal address including billing and delivery addresses, telephone numbers and email addresses;

 - Financial data: your payment details - should you engage our services;